micheledinanni/Psychometric-tools-benchmark/replications/Rastogi_2016/README.md

     1. Open MySqlWorkbench software
     2. Import all scripts that are stored in `.../sql`
     3. Run .sql scripts
+    4. Export data in file .json with user and relative comments
 ## 5. Use IBM Watson Personality Insights
 * *Setup*:
     Use Python